Jappanjot26/C-Language/README.md

 # C-Language Classwork Repository

-Welcome to the C-Language Classwork repository for the UCA batch.
+Welcome to the C-Language Classwork repository for our batch.
 This repository contains various C programming assignments, projects, and exercises completed as part of our coursework.

 ## Contents